 Do-it-Yourself Fence Types

-The first American fences of record were built of brush.
+Did you know that the first American fences of record were built of brush?
 A thicket of small to medium-size trees was required.
 These were felled and then stacked.
 As the trees overlapped one another, an impenetrable mass was formed, several feet wide and many feet tall.
 Today’s commercial brush fences are somewhat more decorative and may have tree branches in vertical or horizontal positions.

 Stump fences are often found near a woodlot because they are constructed from one.
 Once built, they are horse high, bull-strong, and pig-tight—as difficult to get through as living hedges.
 These fences are made from tree stumps: Roots are cut off the sides of each stump and saved for possible use.
 Then stumps are laid flat, or trunk cut side down, with roots in the air.
 They are placed close together, along the fence line.
 Any gap between the stumps is chinked with the remaining (cutoff) roots.